Ben Thompson recently wrote in Stratechery about “The Impending VR Moment” (link).

 - This will create a long-tail of hardware around voice

 While we’re not exactly there, better computation — leading to faster and more accurate LLM results — should enable this.
-Some example of this are the Rabbit R1 and the Humane Pin.
+Some early example of this are the Rabbit R1 and the Humane Pin.

 While smartphones will continue to exist because of the value of displaying information on screens (just like desktops and laptops coexisted with smartphones), these new devices will complement — or in some cases even substitute — smartphones.